telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/binding/ajax-binding.md

 The custom parameter names must not match reserved words, which are used by the Kendo UI DataSource for [sorting](../../../../kendo-ui/api/javascript/data/datasource#configuration-serverSorting), [filtering](../../../../kendo-ui/api/javascript/data/datasource#configuration-serverFiltering), [paging](../../../../kendo-ui/api/javascript/data/datasource#configuration-serverPaging), and [grouping](../../../../kendo-ui/api/javascript/data/datasource#configuration-serverGrouping).

-The example below demonstrates how to add the additional parameters to the action method.
+The following example demonstrates how to add the additional parameters to the action method.

 ###### Example